ricky-on-the-block/rust-nock-slidev/pages/0c-outline.md

 1. 🌟 Introduction and Motivation
 2. 🧠 Background: Combinator Calculus and Nock
 3. 🛠️ Technical Implementation
-4. ⚖️ Rust vs C/C++ for Nock Implementation
-5. 📊 Results and Analysis
+4. 📊 Results and Analysis
-6. 🚀 Future Work and Conclusion
+5. 🚀 Future Work and Conclusion

 </v-clicks>